 Familial adenomatous polyposis (FAP)

-This information is about familial adenomatous polyposis, which is called FAP for short.
-FAP is a condition that can run in families.
+Familial adenomatous polyposis, which is called FAP for short, is a condition that can run in families.

-People with FAP have hundreds or thousands of small growths called polyps in their bowel.
-These polyps are also sometimes called adenomas.
-This is where the ‘adenomatous’ part of FAP comes from, and polyposis means lots of polyps.
+People with FAP have hundreds or thousands of small growths called polyps in their large bowel.
+These polyps are sometimes called adenomas.
+This is where the ‘adenomatous’ part of the name FAP comes from.
+Polyposis means lots of polyps.

 FAP can also affect people who don't have a family history of it.
 This happens in about 1 in 3 people with FAP.

-The polyps usually start to appear when a person is in their teens, and if the polyps aren't treated, one or more of them will almost certainly develop into cancer (usually by the age of 40).
+The polyps usually start to appear when a person is in their teens.
+If the polyps aren't treated, one or more of them will almost certainly develop into cancer (usually by the age of 40).
 There's a type of FAP called attenuated FAP where the polyps appear about ten years later than with the usual FAP.

-Most people with FAP are offered the option of having an operation to remove the bowel when they're young.
-This can be hard to cope with, but it means a person can avoid getting bowel cancer.
+Most people with FAP are offered the option of having an operation to remove the large bowel when they're young.
+This can be hard to cope with, but it means they can avoid getting bowel cancer.

 The bowel is part of our digestive system.
 It's divided into two parts – the small bowel and the large bowel.
 The large bowel is made up of the colon and rectum.